 H2O (ice) + energy → H2O (water)

 Other examples include DNA/RNA synthesis, protein synthesis, and fatty acid synthesis.
-Also, polymerization reactions are endergonic because they reduce entropy.
+Also, a polymerization reaction is endergonic because it reduces entropy.

 3. Electrolysis of water: Energy in the form of an electric current is supplied to water (H2O) to form hydrogen (H2) and oxygen (O2).
 This process is known as electrolysis and is a redox reaction (oxidation-reduction reaction).